Baqend/guide/src/jsclient.md

 });
 ```

-The second way is to create a already resolved Promise with a given value.
+The second way is to create an already resolved Promise with a given value.
 ```js
 var promise = Promise.resolve(200);
 ```

-If you want to listen on the outcome of such a Promise you can register a fulfilled and a rejection listener with the
+If you want to listen on the outcome of such a Promise you can register a onFulfilled and a onRejection listener with the
 `then(onFulfilled, onRejected)` method on the promise.
-If the promise will be resolved the onFulFilled listener will be
+When the promise gets resolved, the onFulFilled listener is
 called with the fulfilled value.
-On rejection the onRejected listener will be called with the error.
+In case of rejection the onRejected listener is called with the error.
 ```js
 promise.then(function(value) {
   console.log('We have waited ' + value + 'ms');